Already seen Van Gogh? Check Out These Unusual Museums in Amsterdam

 In the historic surroundings of a 17th-century canal house, the Amsterdam Pipe Museum offers an overview of smoking pipes throughout the ages, covering a period of 2,500 years and including weird and wonderful smoking paraphernalia from five continents – including a pipe crafted from the claws of a crab and other such novelties.
 The museum represents the life’s work of a serious collector who spent forty years amassing the world’s most renowned pipe collection.
 Take a private tour of the ground floor of the collector’s house for an unexpected experience!
 Amsterdam Pipe Museum, Prinsengracht 488

 The Schelpenmuseum (Shell Museum) Amsterdam is designed to make you fall in love with nature again.
-The museum (and its beautiful gift shop) is a small treasure room filled with incredible shells, fossils and other jewels of nature, alongside unusual gifts, jewellery and art – not to mention a schedule of stunning exhibitions.
+The museum (and its beautiful gift shop) is a small treasure room filled with incredible shells, fossils and other jewels of nature, alongside unusual gifts, jewelry, and art – not to mention a schedule of stunning exhibitions.
 It’s perfect for taking the kids of course, and there are no entrance fees.
-The giftshop is particularly worthwhile, if you’re a fan of the sea.
+The gift shop is particularly worthwhile if you’re a fan of the sea.
 Schelpenmuseum Amsterdam, Czaar Peterstraat 249

 Read more here: www.iamsterdam.com